redhat-developer/app-services-cli/docs/commands/rhoas_connector_cluster_delete.md

 ### Synopsis

 Delete a Connectors cluster by specifying its cluster ID.
-Use the "connector cluster list" command to see a list of all Connectors clusters and their ID values.'
+Use the "connector cluster list" command to see a list of all Connectors clusters and their ID values.

 ```